The Stand In (Seinfeld)

 "The Stand In" is the 80th episode of the NBC sitcom Seinfeld.
 This was the 16th episode of the fifth season.
 It aired on February 24, 1994.
-In this episode, Jerry struggles to get a hospitalized friend to laugh, George persists in dating a woman he doesn't like to avoid being perceived as unable to commit, and Kramer encourages his friend Mickey Abbott to wear lifts in order to keep his job as a stand-in.
+In this episode, Jerry struggles to get a hospitalized friend to laugh, George commits to a woman he does not like out of sheer spite, and Kramer pressures his friend Mickey Abbott, a little person, to commit taboo "heightening".